mjbarlow/frontera_crawler/README.md

 SPIDER_FEED_PARTITIONS # number of spiders(Scrapy)
 SPIDER_LOG_PARTITIONS #  number of workers(Frontera)

-KAFKA_LOCATION # Kafkaを動作させるマシンの場所 e.g., 'localhost:9092'
+KAFKA_LOCATION # Kafka location: e.g., 'localhost:9092'
-# 以下はKafkaのトピックに関する設定です．
+# Settings related to kafka:
-# ScrapyとFronteraの間で一致していればなんでも良いですが，デフォルトの名前を少し変更するくらいが妥当に思います．
+# All is fine as long as it matches between Scrapy and Frontera, but it seems reasonable to slightly change the default name.
 SPIDER_LOG_DBW_GROUP
 SPIDER_LOG_SW_GROUP
 SCORING_LOG_DBW_GROUP